androidwiltron/craiggoddenpayne.github.io/_posts/2019-02-04-graphql-and-why-its-awesome.md

 ```

-Obviously, because of this approach, its importasnt that we dont make all the data avaiable to the user.
+Obviously, because of this approach, its important that we dont make all the data available to the user.
 We limited this by having the backend of the Sales UI make predefined calls to GraphQL, and also made sure that any queries to elasticsearch were predefined to not allow users to query each others data.

+The sales area that previously could take well over many seconds, sometimes even as many as 20, should be able to load in under a couple, well it will once it goes live to all users!

 <amp-img src="/assets/img/graphql/iknowgraphql.jpeg"
   width="225"